 Michael Sollis has been the Artistic Director of Musica Viva In Schools since 2016.
 Michael combines his work as a practising musician in the Griffyn Ensemble and highly sought after composer with wide ranging experience as an educator.
 He has taught at various levels, from early childhood music to tertiary composition.
 Michael has conducted workshops in countries as diverse as Australia, Papua New Guinea, Egypt and the United Kingdom.
 Michael’s aim is to ignite the creative potential of the next generation of Australians through the unique experience of live ensemble music.

-Joanna Patrick is a specialist music teacher at Tyndale Christian School in Adelaide, where she has been teaching for the past 13 years.
-Joanna is a qualified Orff Schulwerk Levels 1-2 Course Presenter has also been an active member of the Orff Schulwerk Association of South Australia since 2006, regularly presenting at state and national conferences.
+Joanna Patrick is the Junior School Music Teacher and R-12 Arts Coordinator at Tyndale Christian School in Adelaide, where she has been teaching for the past 14 years.
+Joanna has also been an active member of the Orff Schulwerk Association of South Australia since 2006.
+She is a qualified Orff Schulwerk Levels 1-2 Course Presenter, and regularly presents at state and national conferences.
+She has completed many courses including Levels 1-4 Orff Schulwerk National Accreditation Courses, the Kodaly SA Stage 1-2 Courses and Orff Schulwerk Dance and Movement in Education Course.
 Joanna has composed and musically directed many productions for the Junior School and directs a thriving choral program.
 In her spare time Joanna enjoys musical theatre, performing and musically directing for several amateur theatre companies in Adelaide.
-In recent years Joanna has presented numerous informative and inspiring PD events across South Australia for Musica Viva In Schools.
+In recent years Joanna has presented numerous informative and inspiring Teacher Forums across South Australia for Musica Viva In Schools.

 Karen Kyriakou holds a Bachelor or Music Education and a Masters of Music Education.
 As a violinist and music educator, Karen currently works broadly in the area of music education, teaching students from kindergarten to tertiary level.
 She currently holds three residences with Musica Viva’s ‘Equal Music’ program, delivering music education to Students With Additional Needs, including one school for Deaf children.
 Karen has been working in this program since 2010.